-To be considered for admission, applicants must present the following requirements:
+To be considered for admission, applicants must normally present the following requirements:

-- A three- or four-year baccalaureate degree in science from a recognized university or college. - 2.
-An admission grade point average^a (AGPA) of at least 2.3 (on Concordia's 4-point scale) or equivalent on the most recently attempted 30 credits. - Successful completion of 12 senior-level credits as listed below.
-Please note that while candidates with senior-level credit in these subjects are given preference, those with junior-level credits may also be considered. - a) 3 credits in chemistry (analytical chemistry preferred); - b) 3 credits in microbiology (with laboratory hours preferred): - c) 3 credits in human or mammalian physiology; - d) 3 credits in statistics. - 4.
-Successful completion of 3 credits of English or writing. - 5.
+- A three- or four-year baccalaureate degree in science from a recognized university or college. - An admission grade point averagea (AGPA) of at least 2.3 (on Concordia's 4-point scale) or equivalent on the most recently attempted 30 credits. - 3.
+Successful completion of 12 senior-level credits as listed below.
+Please note that while candidates with senior-level credit in these subjects are given preference, those with junior-level credits may also be considered.

+- a) 3 credits in chemistry (analytical chemistry preferred); - b) 3 credits in microbiology (with laboratory hours preferred); - c) 3 credits in human or mammalian physiology; - d) 3 credits in statistics. - Successful completion of 3 junior- or senior-level credits as listed below: - a) English or Writing - 5.
 Evidence of proficiency in computer knowledge and use. - 6.
 A resume including a statement of career objectives and the names and contact information of two appropriate references (normally an academic and a professional reference).
 The resume should highlight employment and volunteer experience relating to environmental, public and community health. - 7.
 Demonstrated fulfilment of Concordia's English Language Requirement, section 3.1.3.